Last updated: 28 January 2004

 The return type of comparison operators was changed in the C++ mapping

-after the publication date of this printing (from int
+after the publication date of this printing (from int to

-).
+Boolean).
 The new signatures are:

 Boolean operator<(const Fixed &, const Fixed &); Boolean operator>(const Fixed &, const Fixed &); Boolean operator<=(const Fixed &, const Fixed &); Boolean operator>=(const Fixed &, const Fixed &); Boolean operator==(const Fixed &, const Fixed &); Boolean operator!=(const Fixed &, const Fixed &);